peicheng/pagenotes/README.md

 **Take notes for the web pages and sync them automatically to your Google Drive.**

 Ever needed to note down something about a webpage e.g. login id, password/password hints, frequent flyer number, membership number, tracking id etc. Something that you want to remember when you visit that page again.
-Add page notes to chrome and remember nothing; not even where and how to look for the information :) Page notes does all the remembering for you.
+Add page notes to chrome and remember nothing, not even where and how to look for the information.
+Page notes does all the remembering for you.

 You can take and access notes with a single click.
 Extension lets you know when there are notes for a webpage by changing its color.
 Your notes can live in the cloud allowing you to be free of the device.
 It's secure: data stays in your browser and in your Google drive; you can encrypt your notes if you want that extra level of security.
 There's more.
 See below for full features list.